 Image: Simon Jönsson, Umeå universitet, Johanna Fredriksson

 FEATURE On Umeå Arts Campus, the Umeå School of Architecture, Umeå Institute of Design and Umeå Academy of Fine Arts form a creative triangle around Bildmuseet contemporary museum of art.
 And there, spring semester is coming to an end with a creative atmosphere awaiting graduation exhibitions.
-Frida Block, Isabelle Olsson and Jo Öqvist are three students finishing their work before graduating.
+Ahead of the 2023 graduation, this reportage was created about students Frida Block, Isabelle Olsson and Jo Öqvist who were in the final stages of their work before graduating.

 At the Umeå School of Architecture, lots is happening in all nooks and crannies of the building; some students are putting together some blocks of wood to form a wind shelter, presentations are held, and some students are working on some miniscule protypes.